w3f/polkadot-wiki/docs/learn/learn-opengov.md

-For example, a runtime upgrade (requiring a `set_code` call, if approved) does not have the same implications for the ecosystem as the approval of a treasury tip (`reportAwesome` call), and therefore different Origins are needed in which different deposits, turnouts (i.e. support), approvals, and a minimum [enactment](#enactment) periods will be predetermined on the pallet.
+For example, a runtime upgrade (requiring a `set_code` call, if approved) does not have the same implications for the ecosystem as the approval of a treasury tip (`reportAwesome` call), and therefore different Origins for these two actions are needed in which different deposits, turnouts (i.e. support), approvals, and a minimum [enactment](#enactment) periods will be predetermined on the pallet.

 For detailed information about origin and tracks, and parameter values in Kusama, see [this page](../maintain/maintain-guides-opengov.md#origins-and-tracks-info).